spinnaker/spinnaker.github.io/community/index.md

 * [Spinnaker community forum](https://community.spinnaker.io)

-    Closely monitored by Spinnaker principle developers, this forum is a good place to initiate discussions that might go on for a while and that won't scroll off the screen before you notice them.
+    Closely monitored by Spinnaker principal developers, this forum is a good place to initiate discussions that might go on for a while and that won't scroll off the screen before you notice them.

 * [GitHub](https://github.com/spinnaker)

     The Spinnaker org, with repos for its many services.
 Come here to contribute to the Spinnaker services and documentation.

     If you find a problem, you can file an issue [here](https://github.com/spinnaker/spinnaker/issues).
 (However, if you just have a question, use one of the other resources listed here.)